alexzhangs/aws-cfn-vpn/README.md

 1. How to enable the HTTPS(SSL certificate) for the Manager stack?

-    It's strongly recommended to enable HTTPS for the web server to secure the user authentication communication.
+    HTTPS will be enabled by default if you specify a domain for the template parameter `SSMDomain`.

-    The most convinient method is to use AWS ACM service, the service is free, there's no charge for the certificates.
+    The SSL certificate is issued for the domain `SSMDomain` with AWS ACM service, the service is free, there's no charge for the certificates.

 ## TODO

-* Enable HTTPS for SSM web console by using AWS ACM(Amazon Certificate Manager) service.

 ## Troubleshooting